Carlos Menem: Domestic policy

 The swiftgate scandal broke out in December 1990, as American investors were damaged by a case of corruption, and asked for assistance from the United States' Ambassador Terence Todman.
 Most of the ministers resigned as a result of it.
 Cavallo was reassigned as minister of economy, and his successful economic plan turned him into a prominent figure in Menem's cabinet.
 Cavallo brought a number of independent economists to the cabinet, and Menem supported him by replacing Peronist politicians.
 Both teams complemented each other.
 Both Menem and Cavallo tried to be recognized as the designer of the convertibility plan.

-Antonio Cafiero, a rival of Menem in the Partido Justicialistal, was unable to amend the constitution of the province of Buenos Aires to run for re-election.
+Antonio Cafiero, a rival of Menem in the Partido Justicialista, was unable to amend the constitution of the province of Buenos Aires to run for re-election.
 Duhalde stepped down from the vice presidency and became the new governor in the 1991 elections, turning the province into a powerful bastion.
 Menem also selected famous people with no political background to run for office in those elections, including the singer Palito Ortega and racing driver Carlos Reutemann.
 The elections were a big success for the Partido Justicialistal.
 After these elections, all of the Partido Justicialistal, was aligned with Menem's leadership, with the exception of a small number of legislators known as the "Group of Eight".
 The opposition from the UCR was minimal, as the party was still discredited by the 1989 crisis.
 With such political influence, Menem began his proposal to amend the constitution to allow a re-election.
 The party did not have the required supermajority in the Congress to call for it.
 The Partido Justicialistal was divided, as other politicians intended to replace Menem in 1995 or negotiate their support.
 The UCR was divided as well, as Alfonsín opposed the proposal, but governors Angeloz and Massaccesi were open for negotiations.
 The victory in the 1993 elections strengthened his proposal, which was approved by the Senate.
 Menem called for a non-binding referendum on the proposal, to increase pressure on the Radical deputies.
 He also sent a bill to Congress to modify the majority requirements.
 Alfonsín met with Menem and agreed to support the proposal in exchange for amendments that would place limits on presidential power.
 This negotiation is known as the Pact of Olivos.
 The capital city of Buenos Aires would be allowed to elect its own chief of government.
 Presidential elections would use a system of ballotage, and the president could only be re-elected once.
 The electoral college was abolished, replaced by direct elections.
 The provinces would be allowed to elect a third senator; two for the majority party and one for the first minority.
 The Council of Magistracy of the Nation would have the power to propose new judges, and the Necessity and Urgency Decrees would have a reduced scope.